BipinChandra-Rayilla/BipinChandraRayilla-Portfolio.github.io/README.md

 3. Battery Electric Vehicles Rating (2012-2021) - [source code](https://github.com/BipinChandra-Rayilla/Battery-Electric-Vehicles-Rating)
 ## Analysis
 ### This will help business to analyse on the performance of vehciles and also forecast how electric vehicles can be revolutionary in future.
-- All the vehicles listed here are electric/battery based
+- All the vehicles listed here are electric/battery based.
+(2012-2021)
 - These chart determines the make, model and yearly surge of launching the vehicles.
-- Year range is between 2012-2021
 - Each vehicle has a different performance when it drove in a city and when it is on a highway
-- Motor power range comparision is similar
-- This dataset indicates all the vehicles are emitting 0% carbon dioxide, since each vehicle model fuel by electric/battery
+- - This dataset indicates all the vehicles are emitting 0% carbon dioxide, since each vehicle model fuel by electric/battery
 - Running a performance check based on number of kms – if the vehicle is ranging between 0-250 kms then its indicated as Good and the ones above 250-500 are Top Range
 ![](Vehicle Emission.jpg)